Roshaniahire15/Madhav_Ecommerce_PowerBI_Dashboard/README.md

 **Objective:**

-Create a Power BI dashboard for the Madhav Store to track and analyze online sales nationwide.
+Create a Power BI dashboard for the Madhav Store to track and analyze online sales across India.
 Deliver actionable insights on sales revenue, product performance, customer behaviour, and regional trends.
 Empower the owner with data-driven decision-making for enhanced e-commerce growth.

 **Project key points:**